-Delhi Police raid homes of ‘The Wire’ editors Siddharth Varadarajan, MK Venu, Jahnavi Sen
+Delhi Police search ‘The Wire’ office, homes of Siddharth Varadarajan and three other editors

-The searches were conducted in relation to the complaint filed by BJP leader Amit Malviya, Venu told Scroll.in.
+The searches were conducted in relation to a complaint filed by BJP leader Amit Malviya, founding editor of the website MK Venu told Scroll.in.

-The Delhi Police on Monday carried out searches at the homes of The Wire editors Siddharth Varadarajan, MK Venu and Jahnavi Sen, people familiar to the developments told Scroll.in.
+The Delhi Police on Monday carried out searches at the office of The Wire and the homes of four of its editors – Siddharth Varadarajan, MK Venu, Sidharth Bhatia and Jahnavi Sen, people familiar with the developments told Scroll.in.

-The raids took place two days after a first information report was registered against them on charges of cheating, forgery, defamation and criminal conspiracy on the basis of a complaint filed by Bharatiya Janata Party social media chief Amit Malviya.
+The raids took place two days after a first information report was registered against the editors on charges of cheating, forgery, defamation and criminal conspiracy on the basis of a complaint filed by Bharatiya Janata Party social media chief Amit Malviya.

 “The police came around 4.40 pm and left at 6 pm,” Venu told Scroll.in.
 “They said they have come here on behalf of Delhi Police Crime Branch for the FIR filed by Amit Malviya.
 They have taken my iPhone and iPad for cloning.”

 The searches at the homes of Varadarajan and Sen took place around the same time, they told Scroll.in.
+The search at Bhatia’s home started around 7.30 pm.
+At 9.20 pm, the search was still underway at the office of The Wire at Delhi’s Gole Market area.

 “We are fully cooperating with them,” Varadarajan said.
 “We have given them the devices and passwords they asked for.
 They have taken four devices – one MacBook, two iPhones and one iPad.”